 Earlier this week, Nissan confirmed a network hack that comprised both employee names and encrypted passwords.
 Nicole Perlroth of the New York Times covered the news, citing the commentary of Nissan spokesperson David Reuter and Shawn Henry, former FBI cyber-cop.
 Perlroth reported that Nissan tracked the hacks back to an IP address, but according to Reuter:

 Computerworld’s Jaikumar Vijayan story today on the Utah Department of Health security breach that exposed approximately 280,000 Social Security numbers highlights a point we’ve written about many times in the past: Weak, easy-to-guess passwords are perhaps the biggest threat to IT security.
-According to Vijayan:
+According to V

 Last week, we talked about the some of the challenges associated with the use of consumer mobile devices in business.
 This week we wanted to dig a little deeper into what exactly these challenges are.
-In a recent post for TechTarget, Michelle Boisvert outlines where the security risks come into play with BYOD and how they require a strong cloud strategy:

 As more and more IT services get shifted to the cloud, the demand for talent becomes an increasingly important issue.
 In an article for CIO, Meredith Levinson describes the challenges facing CIOs in finding employees.
 Levinson cites data from Wanted Analytics that found from February 2011 to 2012 there was a 99 percent increase in job ads for IT professionals requiring cloud computing skills.

 In a recent article for the Wall Street Journal, Shara Tibken addresses enterprise tablet adoption and its impact on IT networks.